OSMLatam/OSM-Notes-Ingestion/README.md

 # OSM-Notes-profile
 Mechanism to show a user and country profile about the work on OSM notes.
-Also, it allows to publish a layer with the location of the opened and closed notes.
+Also, it allows publishing a layer with the location of the opened and closed notes.